JeremyTygh/Stanford-CS193p-Spring-2021/README.md

 ## Assignment I

+### Concepts to practice: Xcode 12; Swift 5.4; Writing code in the in-line function that supplies the value of a View's body var; Syntax for passing closures as arguments; Understanding basic building block Views like Text, Button, Spacer, etc.; Putting Views together using VStack, HStack, etc.; Modifying Views; Using @State; Very simple use of Array; Using a Range as a subscript to an Array; The SF Symbols Application; Putting system images into your UI using Image(systemName:); Looking things up in documentation; Int.random(in:); Running your application in different simulators

 ### Task 1:
 Get the Memorize game working as demonstrated in lectures 1 and 2.
 Type in all the code.
 Do not copy/paste from anywhere.